rails-lambda/crypteia/README.md

 ## Installation

-When building your own Lambda Containers, download both the `crypteia` binary and `libcrypteia.so` shared object files that matche your platform from our [Releases](https://github.com/customink/crypteia/releases) page.
-Target platforms include the following naming convention.
+When building your own Lambda Containers, [download](https://github.com/customink/crypteia/releases) both the `crypteia` binary and `libcrypteia.so` shared object files that match your platform from our [Releases](https://github.com/customink/crypteia/releases) page.
+Target platforms include the following using these naming conventions.

 - Amazon Linux 2: `crypteia-amzn.zip` & `libcrypteia-amzn.zip`
 - Debian, Ubuntu, Etc: `crypteia-debian.zip` & `libcrypteia-debian.zip`

+⚠️ When building your own Lambda Containers, please make sure [glibc](https://www.gnu.org/software/libc/) is installed since this is used by [redhook](https://github.com/geofft/redhook).

-⚠️ For now these are `x86_64` arch but we plan to release `arm64` variants soon.
-Follow or contribute in our [GitHub Issue](https://github.com/customink/crypteia/issues/5) tracking this for updates.
+⚠️ For now our project supports the `x86_64` architecture, but we plan to release `arm64` variants soon.
+Follow or contribute in our [GitHub Issue](https://github.com/customink/crypteia/issues/5) which tracks this topic.

 Once these files are downloaded, they can be incorporated into your `Dockerfile` file like so: